kshulgina/codetta/README.md

 	Codetta will expect to find the HMMER and Easel programs in the directory `codetta/hmmer-3.3.2/bin` unless otherwise specified as an argument.

 ### Building a local version of the Pfam database
 By default, Codetta will assume that the Pfam database is the source of profile HMMs.
-You will need to download and build a local version of the Pfam database.
+Unless you intend to use a custom profile HMM database, you will need to download and build a local version of the Pfam database.

 Download Pfam database into the `resources` directory.
 This may take a few minutes because this a ~140 Mb file.